ambijani/WashU4Wellness/README.md

    - Oversee user accounts and team assignments

 3. **Challenge Overview**:
-   - View all active and past challenges
+   - View all active challenges
    - Access participation statistics and health trends

 ## How It Works